iliang1234/CS-252-Bottom-Up-Search/README.md

 Synthesized program: ((a + b) + CDR(b))
 ```

+A few notes on the program and implementation: <br>
+- We do a traversal based on depth.
+For arithmetic operations, we have a maximum depth of 5 (5 iterations).
+For lists, we decreased the maximum depth to 2 iterations because there is a lot more traversal in the list manipulations, thus increasing overall runtime.
+If given the chance in the future, we would like to look at size over depth.
-P.S.
-Note that the program should be run in Python3 in order to avoid any version errors of implemented/imported packages.
+- The program should be run in Python3 in order to avoid any version errors of implemented/imported packages.